hygtfrde/hygtfrde.github.io/README.md

 ## To play game, open `index.html` in your browser.

+## Improvements
+- Create a responsive canvas and window size detector, automatically adjusting the object sizes
+- It's okay to use fixed dimensions but this will only work on fixed window sizes
+- Add Level 2, reloading the HTML canvas and objects on a successful Winning Condition of Level 1

 --------------------------------------------------------------------------------

 This uses collision detection on the canvas element.
 Since canvas has an x and